gitrahul22/TicTacToe/README.md

-This is a Just GAe developed using C language Fundamentals doesno uses the graphics header
+Tic Tac Toe Game developed using C language Fundamentals ,doesnot uses the graphics header

 HERE's how it looks